A note on gravity and fluid dynamic correspondence on a null hypersurface: Introduction

 \section{Introduction}

 Numerous signs in the literature point to the possibility that gravitation is not a fundamental force but rather an ``emergent phenomenon''.
 The concept came from Sakharov's work \cite{Sakharov:1967pk}, and numerous other researchers later supported it \cite {Jacobson:1995ab, Volovik:2000ua, Padmanabhan:2009vy}.
-These are some of the arguments that support this paradigm: (i) The thermodynamic laws can be directly linked to the field equations of many classes of gravitational theories \cite {Padmanabhan:2002sha, Cai:2005ra, Paranjape:2006ca, Padmanabhan:2006ag, Kothawala:2009kc, Chakraborty:2015aja,Bhattacharya:2022mnb,Dey:2021rke}, (ii) The action functional of various theories can be identified as the free energy of the spacetime \cite{Gibbons:1976ue, Padmanabhan:2004fq, Padmanabhan:2009kr, Kolekar:2011bb,Bhattacharya:2017pqc}, (iii) Obtaining field equations from a thermodynamic extreme principle \cite{Padmanabhan:2007en, Padmanabhan:2007xy}, (iv) Possibility of obtaining the idea of energy equipartition theory for defining the microscopic degrees of freedom \cite{Padmanabhan:2013nxa, Chakraborty:2014rga, Bhattacharya:2024vbx}, (v) Dynamical equations for gravitation manifesting as the Navier-Stokes-like equation for wide class of theories \cite{Damour:1979wya, PhysRevD.18.3598, Gourgoulhon:2005ng, Padmanabhan:2010rp, Chakraborty:2015hna, Bhattacharya:2020wdl}, (vi) Association of every solution of Navier-Stokes (NS) equation in $d$ dimension with a ``dual'' solution of Einstein's equation in $d+1$ dimensions \cite{Bredberg:2011jq} (also see \cite{De:2018zxo,De:2019wok,Dey:2020ogs}) \textit{etc.} By taking various projections of Einstein's equation on the null surface, it is possible to establish the emergent nature of gravity more directly.
-Given that the normal, say $l^a$, generates the null surface, the auxiliary null vector is $k^a$, and the induced metric $q_{ab}=g_{ab}+l_ak_b+l_bk_a$ defines the null surface's spatial cross-section, it can be demonstrated the following facts: \begin{itemize} \item The projection $G_{ab}l^al^b$ is related to Raychaudhuri's equation, which plays a pivotal role in proving the second law of black hole (BH) thermodynamics (namely the area increase theorem). \item For the metric in Gaussian null coordinate (GNC), the projection $G_{ab}l^ak^b$ was shown \cite{Chakraborty:2015aja,Chakraborty:2015hna} to manifest as the first law.
-Later, this has been established in a covariant manner \cite{Dey:2020tkj} and also extended to scalar tensor theory \cite{Dey:2021rke} and Einstein-Cartan theory \cite{Dey:2022qqp}, thereby, interpreting $G_{ab}l^ak^b$ as a thermodynamic relation. \item The other projection $G_{ab}l^aq^b_c$ provides Damour-Navier-Stokes (DNS) equation \cite{Damour:1979wya, PhysRevD.18.3598}, which is related to the hydrodynamic description of gravitational dynamics on the null surface.
-Such interpretation works beyond Einstein's gravity (e.g. see \cite{Bhattacharya:2020wdl,Dey:2022fll}). \end{itemize}
+These are some of the arguments that support this paradigm: (i) The thermodynamic laws can be directly linked to the field equations of many classes of gravitational theories \cite {Padmanabhan:2002sha, Cai:2005ra, Paranjape:2006ca, Padmanabhan:2006ag, Kothawala:2009kc, Chakraborty:2015aja,Bhattacharya:2022mnb,Dey:2021rke}, (ii) The action functional of various theories can be identified as the free energy of the spacetime \cite{Gibbons:1976ue, Padmanabhan:2004fq, Padmanabhan:2009kr, Kolekar:2011bb,Bhattacharya:2017pqc}, (iii) Obtaining field equations from a thermodynamic extreme principle \cite{Padmanabhan:2007en, Padmanabhan:2007xy}, (iv) Possibility of obtaining the idea of energy equipartition theory for defining the microscopic degrees of freedom \cite{Padmanabhan:2013nxa, Chakraborty:2014rga, Bhattacharya:2024vbx}, (v) Dynamical equations for gravitation manifesting as the Navier-Stokes-like equation for wide class of theories \cite{Damour:1979wya, PhysRevD.18.3598, Gourgoulhon:2005ng, Padmanabhan:2010rp, Chakraborty:2015hna, Bhattacharya:2020wdl}, (vi) Association of every solution of Navier-Stokes (NS) equation in $d$ dimension with a ``dual'' solution of Einstein's equation in $d+1$ dimensions \cite{Bredberg:2011jq} (also see \cite{De:2018zxo,De:2019wok,Dey:2020ogs}) \textit{etc.} All of the aforementioned phenomena broadly illustrate how gravitational theories bear striking similarities to two seemingly unrelated pillars of emergent physics: fluid dynamics and thermodynamics.
+Despite several limitations—most notably, the lack of consensus on the nature of the underlying microscopic degrees of freedom—the thermodynamic interpretation of gravity has proven to be remarkably robust and internally consistent.
+The same seems to be not so, however, for the fluid-gravity correspondence, especially when extended to generic null surfaces and the broader interpretation of gravity as an emergent phenomenon.